sparkflows/sparkflows-docs/docs/tutorials/time-series/Stock-forecasting-for-Inventory-Management.rst

 Node 3 - Prophet
 ++++++++++++++++

-We use Prophet to create the ML model.
+Used Facebook Prophet to create the ML model.

 **General Section of Prophet Model**

-* Sets Date column in DS column field
+* Set Date column in DS column field
-* Sets Y as target- here sales column is our target
+* Y is the target variable.
+Set it to the Sales column
-* Sets Growth as linear or logistic
+* Set Growth as linear or logistic
-* We are using prophet model so that it is self-sufficient to select seasonality in auto mode
+* We are using prophet model so it is sufficient to select seasonality in auto mode
-* Sets mode of seasonality as additive or multiplicative
+* Set mode of seasonality as additive or multiplicative
-* Sets confidence Interval (0 to 1) which gives a range of plausible values for the parameter of interest.
+* Set confidence Interval (0 to 1) which gives a range of plausible values for the parameter of interest.

 .. figure:: ../../_assets/tutorials/time-series/prophet_general.png
    :alt: Stock Forecasting